Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

 #### Register

-- Username and Password are required and form will not submit unless they have been entered in the required format.
+- Username and Password are required and the form will not submit unless they have been entered in the required format.
-- Once details have been filled correctly, the user is taken to their profile page.
+- Once details have been filled in correctly, the user is taken to their profile page.

 #### Profile

 - Users can view their posts and also add a new post from their profile.
 - They are given the option to edit or delete their posts.
-- When the user clicks on delete, a pop up message appears, making sure they want to delete the post and that they cannot undo it.
+- When the user clicks on delete, a pop-up message appears, making sure they want to delete the post and that they cannot undo it.
 - When the edit button is clicked on, the user is taken to the edit page where they can see a form prefilled with the theory name and description.
 This enables the user to edit both fields and save the changes made.
-- When the users profile is viewed on a smaller screen, their posts that they have posted are on all displayed in one column.
+- When the user's profile is viewed on a smaller screen, the posts that they have posted are all displayed in one column.

 #### Footer